Stone ruins of Carlow Castle with two large round towers and green bushes at the base.

 Nearby Attractions

-A short drive from the town centre brings additional points of interest:
+A short drive from the town centre brings additional historic and natural sites:

-• Borris House – The grand Georgian mansion of the MacMurrough Kavanagh family, surrounded by extensive parkland and a lake.
-Guided tours reveal the house’s art collection and the family’s storied history.
+• Borris House – The Georgian mansion of the MacMurrough Kavanagh family sits within extensive parkland and a lake.
+Guided tours cover the house’s art collection, architectural details and family history.
+Advance booking is required for interior access.

 Practical Information